-- a maximum of 10% may be used for institutionalized adults; - a maximum of 5% may be used for statewide administration; and - a maximum of 12.5% may be used for state leadership activities including staff development. - State ABE aid is available to individual public school districts or groups of districts (consortia) and other eligible nonprofit providers including communitybased organizations and correctional institutions.
+- a minimum of 82.5% must be used for local program grants and contracts; - a maximum of 10% may be used for institutionalized adults; - a maximum of 5% may be used for statewide administration; and - a maximum of 12.5% may be used for state leadership activities including staff development. - State ABE aid is available to individual public school districts or groups of districts (consortia) and other eligible nonprofit providers including communitybased organizations and correctional institutions.
 All eligible agencies submit an application to the department for program design approval and funding.